tencentcloudstack/vscode-tencentcloud-terraform/README.md

 - Login: log in Tencent Cloud with AKSK.
 - Terraform Commands: init, plan, apply, and destroy through the VSCode command Palette.
 - Auto Complete: provides code suggestions and auto-complete resource types, arguments, and options.
-Provides ways to go to resource documents.
 - Code Snippets/Example: provides a completed example code when typing the specified resource type.
+- Tips: provides `Go to Terraform definition` to preview resource documents natively instead of through the official website.
 - Import Resource: display the existing `CVM` resource and then import it as a tf file by [Terraformer](https://github.com/GoogleCloudPlatform/terraformer).

 *TO-DO(Features to be supported in the future):*